Bud Harless

 Bud Harless (January 21, 1924 - October 12, 2007) was a NASCAR Grand National Series driver from Gilbert, West Virginia, United States.

 Career

-He raced for six years and in 28 races (with two finishes in the top ten).
-Harless' average starting position was 23rd while his average finishing position was 22nd.
+Harless raced for six years and in 28 races (with two finishes in the top ten).
+His average starting position was 23rd while his average finishing position was 22nd.
 The number of laps that Harless raced in his career was 4074 - the equivalent of 3031.9 mi.
-Total prize winnings for this driver were $6,255 ($ when adjusted for inflation).
+Total prize winnings for Harless were $6,255 ($ when adjusted for inflation).
 Harless was also a NASCAR owner who appeared in thirteen different races as a driver/owner and would be one of the earliest drivers to carry the #8 for his vehicle (which was suspended in 2010 due to lack of sponsorship; the last driver using this number was Aric Almirola) in what is now called the NASCAR Sprint Cup Series.